kubeflow/kubeflow/docs_dev/releasing.md

 # Image Auto Release

-We use prow and Argo workflows to regularly push updated Docker images to the public bucket gcr.io/kubeflow-images-public.
+We use prow and Argo workflows to regularly push updated Docker images to the public registry **gcr.io/kubeflow-images-public**.

 You write and manage these Argo workflows just like [E2E test workflows](https://github.com/kubeflow/testing).

 In fact the recommended pattern is to have a single Argo workflow that builds and tests the docker image.
-This workflow should be parameterized such that in Prow postsubmit and periodic jobs the image is pushed to gcr.io/kubeflow-images-public but the presubmit uses gcr.io/kubeflow-ci.
+This workflow should be parameterized such that in Prow postsubmit and periodic jobs the image is pushed to **gcr.io/kubeflow-images-public** but the presubmit uses **gcr.io/kubeflow-ci**.

 Here are some guidelines for writing workflows that work well for auto-pushing images.